jsaintjalmes/dotfiles/README.md

 apt-get install tmux
 ```

 can be configured with tmux conf file copied at the root `cp tmux.conf ~/.tmux.conf`.
-Source after modification.
+Source after modification: `tmux source-file ~/.tmux.conf`.
 It features:
 * pane switching between editor and multiplexer
 * $PWD memory when creating new window or panning